 You can begin using Recurly today.
 Begin by requesting a demo or signing up for a free account to experience Recurly.
 When you first sign up, you’ll be provided with a sandbox environment which will allow you to experience our solution.
 Our trial provides access to our features and functionality so you can ensure that Recurly works for your business.
 Note: that some functionality (e.g. enterprise features and PayPal transactions) is not available in the sandbox environment.
 When you’re ready to charge and collect money from customers, you’ll need to connect Recurly to a payment gateway and merchant account.

 Payment gateways are responsible for processing transactions and distributing funds into your merchant bank account.
-You’ll need to input credentials for a payment gateway either using the Recurly Gateway or selecting your own.
-(Note: this requires assistance from Recurly for first time Recurly merchants.)
-The Recurly Gateway is included for U.S. merchants (merchant account fees do apply and a separate application is required if you select this option).
+You’ll need to input credentials for your payment gateway (Note: this requires assistance from Recurly for first time Recurly merchants.)
 Gateway support is dependent on your business location.
 Applying for a gateway can take several days so you’ll want to plan accordingly.
 To view a list of supported gateways, visit our Gateway Page.

 For help configuring your payment gateway, learn more at Payment Gateway Configuration.